code-423n4/2022-07-ens/README.md

 # Contracts
 **Note: Not all contracts in this repository are in-scope for this audit!
 We have included contracts from the original ens-contracts repo that are dependencies of in-scope contracts here for the convenience of auditors.
 Only the contracts listed below are in-scope.**

+This audit is intended to cover several new and upgraded components of the ENS system:
+ - The new Name Wrapper contract, which permits wrapping ENS names to provide significant additional functionality, including easy trustless subdomain issuance.
+ - A rewritten DNSSEC oracle, which facilitates trustless onchain verification of DNSSEC proofs of DNS records.
+ - Upgrades to the ETH registrar controller and reverse registrar to add support for the wrapper, as well as other quality-of-life improvements.

 ## contracts/dnssec-oracle
 ### [BytesUtils.sol](contracts/dnssec-oracle/BytesUtils.sol)